manjulananduri/manjulananduri.github.io/_posts/2020-05-06-coding-interview-question-patterns-3-dequeue-problems.md

 toc: true
 ---

-Dequeue is a datastructure similar to queue with one modification.
+Dequeue is a data structure similar to queue with one modification.
 Normal queue allows us to enqueue elements at the tail of the queue and deque elements from the head of the queue.
 But in case of a Dequeue, we can perform enqueue or dequeue from both head or tail.
 All the operations are similar to queue but just that it allows them on both ends of the queue.

+Top interview problems that can be solved with this pattern include:

+<a target="_blank" href="https://leetcode.com/problems/sliding-window-maximum/">Sliding Window Maximum</a> <br>
+<a target="_blank" href="https://leetcode.com/problems/largest-rectangle-in-histogram/">Largest rectangle in a histogram</a>

 ```java